Penarth: Transport

 The Cardiff Waterbus operates a passenger water taxi service daily between 10.30 am and 5.00 pm, sailing from the Penarth end of the Bay Barrage and the Mermaid Quay on Cardiff's waterfront with seven crossings at hourly intervals.
 The first boat leaves Penarth at 10.30 am and the last boat back departs Cardiff at 5.00 pm.

-The Pont y Werin pedestrian and cycle bridge opened in July 2010, completing a 4.2 mile circular route between Cardiff Bay and Penarth.
+The Pont y Werin pedestrian and cycle bridge opened in July 2010, completing a 4+1/4 mi circular route between Cardiff Bay and Penarth.

 Overseas connections

 The town shares its name with Penarth, Delaware in the US.